aspineon/pigeon-commons/README.md

-# pigeon-commons
-A commons library for pigeon
+Pigeon-commons is a library of common classes to be used with other pigeon projects.